kokizzu/AlphaECS/readme.md

 }
 ```

 So far, this isn't *too* bad.
 We're at about 100 lines of code for our PlayerHealth class, and it's mostly doing things related to player health.

 We'll take a break from our PlayerHealth and spend some time getting our player moving and shooting by creating a PlayerMovement class and a PlayerShooting class and slowly adding bits of logic similar to our PlayerHealth class.
-I won't go into the details of these classes, just suffice to say that now we've got 3 fairly nice and tidy classes for dealing with the majority of our player logic.
-And they're all separate from each other and we've got nice tidy little methods for transforming our data and everything is wonderful.
+I won't go into the details of these classes, just trust we've now got 3 classes for dealing with the majority of our player logic.
+They're all nicely encapsulated from each other and contain their own data and methods for transforming that data.

 But there's one little issue.
 When our player dies they can still shoot and move.
-We need to disable moving and shooting when the player's health is less than or equal to 0, tie these pieces together somehow.
+Our neatly separate classes need to be tied together somehow.
+We need to disable moving and shooting when the player's health is less than or equal to 0.
 Where should this logic go?
 Should the movement and shooting logic be checking if the player is alive?
 Or should this health class be in charge of disabling movement and shooting?
-PlayerHealth ended up being responsible in the tutorial:
+In the tutorial, PlayerHealth ended up being responsible:

 ```
 using UnityEngine;